medical plans available

 Some FEHB plans put part of your premium in a medical reimbursement account (HSA or HRA) for your use – consider this when comparing plan premium costs.

 You can choose a plan in the state where you live OR the state where you work.
 Use the tool to compare features of the plans available to you.
-You can compare up to four plans at a time.
+You can compare up to three plans at a time.

 COMPARE FEHB PLANS

 The Compare Plans Tool shows a monthly premium cost for each plan.
 This is the employee premium most tribal employees pay for each FEHB plan.
 However, Doyon has chosen a different contribution strategy.
 Please use this chart for your premium cost for each FEHB plan available to you.

 health care definitions